Anatomy of the Peritoneum

 Six Layers of the Peritoneum

-The peritoneal membrane is comprised of six layers consisting of the capillary fluid film, capillary endothelium, endothelial basement membrane, interstitium, mesothelium, and the fluid film (Figure 2).
+The peritoneal membrane is comprised of six layers consisting of the capillary fluid sheath, capillary endothelium, endothelial basement membrane, interstitium, mesothelium, and the peritoneal fluid sheath (Figure 2)1.
 It was previously thought that all six layers provided different levels of resistance to solutes, and the mesothelial layer with its large surface area functioned as the dialyzer.
-However, the three-pore model (below) suggests that the peritoneal capillary is the critical barrier to peritoneal transport.
+However, the three-pore model (discussed below) suggests that the peritoneal capillary is the critical barrier to peritoneal transport5.

 The Three-Pore Model

 The three-pore model (TPM) of the peritoneum defines solute and water transport across the peritoneal capillary through pores of three different sizes: Large, small, and ultra-small pores5.
 This model has been validated by clinical observations6,7.
 The large pores range from 10-20 nm (100-250 A°) in size and are formed by clefts between endothelial cells.
 Large pores are small in numbers, < 0.01% of total pores, and account for < 10% of solute removal (macromolecules).
 Small pores are more numerous, also formed by clefts between endothelial cells, account for > 90% of solute removal (small solutes) and water, and range from 4-6 nm in diameter.
 Ultra-small pores, comprised mainly of Aquaporin-1, range in size from 0.4-0.6 nm and are transcellular channels in the endothelial cells that transport water only and provide 0% of solute removal5.
 The transport of water via Aquaporin-1 is also known as “free-water transport” and contributes to ~50% of the ultrafiltration in PD5.